HL7/US-Core/input/pagecontent/conformance-expectations.md

 - [`Coding`](#must-support---coded-elements)
 - [`Reference`](#must-support---resource-references)

-For any complex element marked as must support, The server **SHALL** be capable of providing at least one of the sub-element values.
+For any complex element marked as must support, the server **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is marked as must support it must meet the must support requirements as well and it satisfies the must support requirement for the parent element.

 For example, the [US Core DiagnosticReport Profile for Report and Note exchange] presentedForm element is labeled must support and has no must support sub-elements.
 When claiming conformance to this profile: